adgianv/DeepLearning-MLP_Patients_Health_Predictions/README.md

 ## Overview and Objective

 This project aims to perform two distinct classification tasks using a patient dataset: predicting the "Length of Stay" and forecasting mortality ("HOSPITAL EXPIRE FLAG").
+- Description of the tasks are described in detail within the two sub-repositories.

 ## Libraries
 **Standard DataScience Libraries, Scikit-Learn, Tensorflow**